spectrocloud/librarium/docs/docs-content/clusters/cluster-management/os-patching.md

 ## Configure OS Patching Drain Policy

-Palette provides the ability to configure the drain policy during on boot, scheduled and on-demand OS patching.
+Palette provides the ability to configure the drain policy during on-boot, scheduled, and on-demand OS patching.
 This capability can also be useful during node maintenance.
 Users can specify a node drain policy using a ConfigMap, which can be applied to deployed clusters using a cluster profile or through `kubectl`.

 ### Limitations

-- This operation is not available for existing Kubernetes clusters imported into Palette.
+- This operation is not available for existing Kubernetes clusters that have been previously imported into Palette.
 - This operation is not available for managed Kubernetes Services such as EKS and AKS.
   - For EKS clusters, you can trigger OS updates from Palette.
 This would request AWS to update cluster node groups to the latest patch version.